 How the Program Works

 Monthly, a block of funds set in specified time frames, based on the State's cash flow projections, and the yield curve at the time of the bid will be available in the scheduled bid.
-Some of the funds may be "short," generally 30, 60, 90, and 120-day periods.
+Some of the funds may be "short", i.e. not less than four weeks and up to 52 weeks.
 Depending on the interest rate environment, a portion of these funds may be put in one to three-year certificates of deposit.
 Over time, a "laddered" CD portfolio would be developed.
 Bids are solicited through the internet and email.

-A brief RFP may be obtained on this web site.
+A brief RFP may be requested by email to TRE.BankInVermont@vermont.gov.
 Once the Treasurer's Office has reviewed completed applications, banks are pre-qualified and placed on a list of eligible institutions for a competitive bid program.
-Bids will be received by fax or e-mail and the results posted on this web site.
+Bids will be solicited by e-mail and the results posted on this web site.